StoneworxNL/interactive-svg-mendix/README.md

 ## Why Do I Need This?

-The use-case would be: your client or partner provides you with a complex image / diagram / etc... and says: I want this as the homepage banner and I want different parts of this image to trigger different actions.
-Part A needs to forward the user to url "xyz", Part B needs to open a modal do create object "abc", Part C needs triggers the microflow "asd", Part D opens the Workflow Management Page.
+The use-case would be: your client or partner provides you with a complex image / diagram / etc... and says: "I want this as the homepage banner and I want different parts of this image to trigger different actions.
+Part A needs to forward the user to url "xyz", Part B needs to open a modal do create object "abc", Part C needs triggers the microflow "asd", Part D opens the Workflow Management Page."
 And so on...
 In summary, you have a complex image with different elements.
 Each element may trigger actions.
 This widget allows for you to be in full control of those inner elements and the actions they may trigger.